Address：Potaro River, Kaieteur National Park, Georgetown, Guyana

 Address：91 Middle St, Georgetown, Guyana

 No trip to Guyana would be complete without sightseeing at least one of its botanical gardens.
 Guyana Botanical Gardens have the most extensive collection of flora and fauna in Guyana.
 The gardens have a substantial variety of tropical flowers, palms and lilies.
-In the gardens, is also a zoo known as Guyana Zoo which is a home to endangered species such as harpy eagles, giant otters and West Indian manatees.
+In the gardens, you'll also find a zoo known as Guyana Zoo which is a home to endangered species such as harpy eagles, giant otters and West Indian manatees.
 Guyana Zoo is also a favorite sightseeing spot for birdwatchers as it has a good collection of great bird species.
 The gardens are open as early as 6 am, and if you would like to go sightseeing when the birds are most active, we suggest that you go this early.
 When sightseeing, we strongly recommend that you wear waterproof shoes for you to explore the wet areas comfortably.

 Name：Guyana Botanical Gardens